 Users can run a command across all compute nodes at once using the pdsh command.
 This can be useful if users want to make a change to all nodes in the cluster - for example, installing a new software package.
+Users must load the services/pdsh module to enable the command.
 The pdsh command can take a number of parameters that control how commands are processed; for example:

+- module load services/pdsh

+- loads the module for the pdsh and nodeattr commands
-- pdsh -g cluster uptime - executes the uptime command on all available compute and login nodes in the cluster - pdsh -g nodes 'sudo yum -y install screen' - use yum to install the screen package as the root user on all compute nodes - pdsh -g nodes -f 1 df -h /tmp - executes the command df -h /tmp on all compute nodes of the cluster, one at a time (fanout=1) - pdsh -w ip-10-75-0-235, ip-10-75-0-66 which ldconfig

-- runs the which ldconfig command on two named nodes only
+- pdsh -g cluster uptime

+- executes the uptime command on all available compute and login nodes in the cluster

+- pdsh -g nodes 'sudo yum -y install screen'

+- use yum to install the screen package as the root user on all compute nodes - pdsh -q nodes -f 1 df -h /tmp - executes the command df -h /tmp on all compute nodes of the cluster, one at a time (fanout=1) - pdsh -w ip-10-75-0-235, ip-10-75-0-66 which ldconfig - runs the which ldconfig command on two named nodes only